 Coronary Heart Disease Research

-For almost 75 years, the NHLBI has been at the forefront of improving the nation’s health and reducing the burden of heart and vascular diseases.
+For more than 75 years, the NHLBI has been at the forefront of improving the nation's health and reducing the burden of heart and vascular diseases.
 Heart disease, including coronary heart disease, remains the leading cause of death in the United States.
-However, the rate of heart disease deaths has declined by 70% over the past 50 years, thanks in part to NHLBI-funded research.
-Many current studies funded by the NHLBI focus on discovering genetic associations and finding new ways to prevent and treat the onset of coronary heart disease and associated medical conditions.
+However, the rate of death due to heart disease has declined by 70% over the past 50 years, thanks in part to NHLBI-funded research.
+Many current NHLBI-funded studies focus on discovering genetic associations and finding new ways to prevent and treat the onset of coronary heart disease and associated medical conditions.

 NHLBI research that really made a difference

-Over the years, the NHLBI has supported a wide range of long-term studies to understand the risk factors of coronary heart disease.
-These ongoing studies, among others, have led to many discoveries that have increased our understanding of the causes of cardiovascular disease among different populations, helping to shape evidence-based clinical practice guidelines.
+The NHLBI supports a wide range of long-term studies on coronary heart disease risk factors.
+These studies, among others, have led to many discoveries that have increased our understanding of the causes of cardiovascular disease among different populations, helping to shape evidence-based clinical practice guidelines.

-• Risk factors that can be changed: The NHLBI Framingham Heart Study (FHS) revealed that cardiovascular disease is caused by modifiable risk factors like smoking, high blood pressure, obesity, high cholesterol levels, and physical inactivity.
-It is why, in routine physicals, healthcare providers check for high blood pressure, high cholesterol, unhealthy eating patterns, smoking, physical inactivity, and unhealthy weight.
-The FHS found cigarette smoking increases the risk of heart disease.
-Framingham Heart Study researchers also showed that cardiovascular disease can affect people differently depending on sex or race, underscoring the need to address health disparities.
+• Risk factors that can be changed: The NHLBI Framingham Heart Study (FHS) found that heart disease is caused by risk factors such as smoking, high blood pressure, obesity, high cholesterol levels, and physical inactivity.
+Researchers also showed that cardiovascular disease can affect people differently depending on sex or race and ethnicity, underscoring the need to address health disparities.

-• Risk factors for African Americans: The Jackson Heart Study (JHS), which began in 1997, includes more than 5,300 African American men and women in Jackson, Mississippi, and has studied genetic and environmental factors that raise the risk of heart problems, especially high blood pressure, coronary heart disease, heart failure, stroke, and peripheral artery disease (PAD).
-The JHS researchers discovered a gene variant in African American individuals that doubles the risk of heart disease.
-They also found that even small spikes in blood pressure can lead to a higher risk of death.
+• Risk factors for African American people: The Jackson Heart Study (JHS), launched in 1997, includes more than 5,300 African American men and women in Jackson, Mississippi.
+The goal of the study is to investigate genetic and environmental factors that raise the risk of heart problems, especially high blood pressure, coronary heart disease, heart failure, stroke, and peripheral artery disease.
+Researchers discovered a gene variant in African American people that doubles their risk of heart disease.
+A community engagement aspect of the JHS is putting the study's 20-year findings into action by turning traditional gathering places, such as barbershops and churches, into health information hubs.

 Current research funded by the NHLBI

-Our Division of Cardiovascular Sciences, the Atherothrombosis and Coronary Artery Disease Branch of its Adult and Pediatric Cardiac Research Program, and the Center for Translation Research and Implementation Science oversee much of the research on coronary heart disease we fund.
+The Division of Cardiovascular Sciences' Atherothrombosis and Coronary Artery Disease Branch of its Adult and Pediatric Cardiac Research Program, along with the Center for Translation Research and Implementation Science, oversee much of NHLBI-funded research on coronary heart disease.

 Current research on preventing coronary heart disease

-Find more NHLBI-funded studies on preventing coronary heart disease at NIH RePORTER.
+Find more NHLBI-funded studies on preventing coronary heart disease on the NIH RePORTER.

 Current research on understanding the causes of coronary heart disease

-• Pregnancy and long-term heart disease: NHLBI researchers are continuing the Nulliparous Pregnancy Outcomes Study: Monitoring Mothers-to-be (NuMoM2B) to study the relationship between pregnancy-related problems, such as gestational hypertension, and heart problems.
-The study also looks at how pregnancy problems might increase risk factors for heart disease later in life.
-NuMoM2B launched in 2010 and long-term studies are ongoing, with the goal to collect high-quality data and understand how heart disease develops in women after pregnancy.
+• Pregnancy and long-term heart disease: NHLBI researchers are continuing the Nulliparous Pregnancy Outcomes Study: Monitoring Mothers-to-be (nuMoM2b) to understand the relationship between pregnancy-related problems, such as gestational hypertension, and heart problems.
+The study also looks at how problems during pregnancy may increase risk factors for heart disease later in life. nuMoM2b researchers found that, at the time women conceived their children, women who had a heart-healthy diet rich in vegetables, fruits, beans, nuts, and seeds were less likely to experience adverse outcomes, such as gestational diabetes or preeclampsia, during their pregnancy. nuMoM2b launched in 2010 and long-term studies are ongoing.
+The goal is to collect high-quality data and understand how heart disease develops in women after pregnancy.

-Find more NHLBI-funded studies on understanding the causes of coronary heart disease at NIH RePORTER.
+Find more NHLBI-funded studies on the causes of coronary heart disease on the NIH RePORTER.

 Current research on treatments for coronary heart disease

-Find more NHLBI-funded studies on treating coronary heart disease at NIH RePORTER.
+Find more NHLBI-funded studies on treating coronary heart disease on the NIH RePORTER.

 Coronary heart disease research labs at the NHLBI